lepoco/social-messenger/social-messenger/readme.txt

 == Upgrade notice ==

-= 2.2.0 =
+= 2.2.2 =
 Attention, no backward compatibility!
-1. Cosmetic class improvement
-2. Improved detection of WordPress and PHP versions
-3. A completely new customizer registration system
-4. A new way to initialize the plugin
-5. Corrections in translations
-6. Bug fixes
-7. Added more bugs to fix later
+All new features should work.

 == License ==
 Copyright 2018 RapidDev Leszek Pomianowski